-Identify sayour that match my interests and skills Identify careers that match my interests and skills. not at all somewhat very well Use research to figure out whether a career is right for me. not at all somewhat very well Present information clearly. not at all somewhat very well Ask questions to get more information about a career. not at all somewhat very well List years to continue my advention after high school List reasons to continue my education after high school. not at all somewhat very well
+Identify care are that match my interacts and skills Identify careers that match my interests and skills. not at all somewhat very well Use research to figure out whether a career is right for me. not at all somewhat very well Present information clearly. not at all somewhat very well Ask questions to get more information about a career. not at all somewhat very well List reasons to continue my education after high school. not at all somewhat very well